Culture of Health Prize

 Application: Jan 17, 2019

-The Culture of Health Prize is awarded to honor collaborative, community-based efforts that are prioritizing health and empowering people in the community to live healthier lives.
+The Culture of Health Prize is awarded to honor collaborative, community-based efforts that are prioritizing health and empowering people in the community to live healthier lives, especially historically marginalized populations and those facing the greatest barriers to good health.

 Awards will honor entire communities, not single organizations or initiatives.
 The prize is intended to shine a light on communities that have created powerful partnerships and deep commitments to make changes that will lead to longer, healthier lives for community members.